Battle of the Atlantic: Background

 The Anglo-German Naval Agreement of 1935 allowed Hitler to renounce the Treaty of Versailles, and to build a fleet 35% the size of Britain's.
 A building programme for four battleships, two aircraft carriers, five heavy cruisers, destroyers and U-boats was immediately initiated.
 After the agreement, Hitler thought conflict with the UK very unlikely; consequently, the fleet was designed for commerce raiding against the French, not to challenge command of the sea.
 The commander of the German U-boats, Karl Dönitz, had his own opinions.
 In contrast with Hitler and Erich Raeder, chief of the German navy, he considered war with the UK inevitable and that a large surface fleet was not needed, believing U-boats could defeat the British.
 According to his calculations, a fleet of 300 medium Type VII U-boats could sink a million tons of ships a month and within a year sink enough of the about 3,000 British merchant ships (comprising 17.5 million tons) to strangle the British economy.
 In the First World War, U-boats had been defeated mainly by the convoy system, but Dönitz thought this could be overcome with the Rudeltaktik, wherein a patrol line of U-boats would search for a convoy before converging and attacking together at night from the surface.
 Neither aircraft nor early forms of sonar (called ASDIC by the British) were then considered serious threats.
 ASDIC could not detect a surfaced submarine and its range was less than that of an electric torpedo, aircraft could not operate at night and, during the day, an alert U-boat could dive before the aircraft attacked.
-Dönitz failed to persuade Raeder, so each time the U-boat fleet was expanded, Raeder opt to build a mix of coastal, medium and large submarines, even minelayers and U-cruisers.
+Dönitz failed to persuade Raeder, so, each time that the U-boat fleet was expanded, Raeder chose to build a mix of coastal, medium and large submarines, even minelayers and U-cruisers.
 Even when in 1938 Hitler realised he would sooner or later have to oppose the UK and launched his Plan Z, only a minority of the planned 239 U-boats were medium U-boats.